 7. Go river rafting

 Colorado’s raging rivers attract a lot of internationals.
-Engorged by glacier meltwater, the rapids here among the finest in the USA.
+Engorged by glacier meltwater, the rapids here among the finest in the United States.

 Reach out to a local rafting company and spend a couple of days on a trip around iconic rivers like the Colorado, Arkansas, and Roaring Fork.
 Just remember to have travel insurance, as you never what may happen.